NeuralVDB: High-resolution Sparse Volume Representation using Hierarchical Neural Networks: Acknowledgements

-We want to thank Christopher Horvath, Alexandre Sirois-Vigneux, Greg Klar, Jonathan Leaf, Andre Pradhana, and Wil Braithwaite for the water simulation and rendering of Ship Breach, and Nuttapong Chentanez, Matthew Cong, Stefan Jeschke, Eric Shi, and Ed Quigley for proofreading our paper.
+We thank Nvidia for supporting this project and in particular Christopher Horvath, Alexandre Sirois-Vigneux, Greg Klar, Jonathan Leaf, Andre Pradhana, and Wil Braithwaite for the water simulation and rendering of Ship Breach, and Nuttapong Chentanez, Matthew Cong, Stefan Jeschke, Eric Shi, Ed Quigley, and Byungsoo Kim for proofreading our paper.
+We also thank to Towaki Takikawa, Or Perel, and Clement Fuji Tsang for their help on conducting the comparison experiment using Kaolin Wisp\cite{KaolinWispLibrary}.